gapitio/node-red-contrib-gapit-snmp/README.md

 node to be available in the node palette.
 If you are running Node-RED 1.2 or older, you will need to restart Node-RED for it to be visible.

-If you are an ancient version of NPM, you will need to manually install `node-red-contrib-gapit-results`.
+If you are using an ancient version of NPM, you will need to manually install `node-red-contrib-gapit-results`.

 ### Install using the command line